galacticoder/end2end-chat-site/README.md

 - Server compromise: server stores only encrypted payloads; no plaintext message recovery.
 Keys are not present server‑side.
 - Local disk theft (desktop): SQLite contents are encrypted with PQ AEAD; plaintext exists only in memory during use.
 - Network path manipulation: TLS with certificate pinning; Tor path required.

-## Platform support
-- Desktop: Electron app runs natively on Linux, macOS, and Windows.
-The Tor bootstrapper and PQ stack are bundled in the desktop app.
-- Server: Node.js on Linux, macOS, and Windows (via WSL2).
-Full cross-platform support with automatic WSL2 forwarding on Windows.
-The HAProxy/systemd/tunnel automation targets Linux/macOS.

-## Future Goals

-All goals/to-dos are in the [issues tab](https://github.com/galacticoder/end2end-chat-site/issues).
-I am a solo developer working on making the safest app for users looking for an app where privacy and security truly matters for every small detail leaving their device.
-I plan on adding more user features and making huge ui improvements on my next update.

 ## Contributing and reporting of issues